jpbogers/gettingcleaningdata/README.md

 5. STANDING
 6. LAYING

-###Therefor the following variables are provided in the final output:
+###Therefore the following variables are provided in the final output:

 * Subject
 * Activity